halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

   struct tcache_perthread_struct *key: 0x5337669691617803236
 ```

 Tcache entries are linked lists of *free*'d items of the same "bin" size.
-Bin sizes are usually powers of two: 8, 16, 32, 64.
+Bin sizes are usually sequences of powers of two, starting at some offset: 8, 16, 32, 64.
 The logic that defines each bin size is defined in `malloc.c`, and like many things in glibc, its true definition is shrouded in macros.

 Developers can use the output of the `malloc_usable_size` function to help determine which bin an allocation will be *free*'d to.
 Otherwise, you're left to the debugger, but that's sometimes all you really need.

 In this example, the value of `*next` (0x188703) is not an address and will not dereference to anything.
 This is expected because only one object of that bin's size has been *free*'d.
-If there were another object of an equivalent size *free*'d before the vector, `*next` would point to it.
+If there were another object of an equivalent size that was *free*'d before the vector, `*next` would point to it instead.

-So, to facilitate control over the tcache, we need to free something else, something *other than the vector*, but of its same size.
+So, to control the tcache, we need to free something else: something *other than the vector*, but of its same size.

-Let's do try that now.
+Let's do that now.

 # Finding allocation sizes for tcache bins

 > When this node is freed during the list destructor, the chunk will have a size class of `0x68`, and will be placed into the [tcache](https://ir0nstone.gitbook.io/notes/types/heap/the-tcache) bin of that size

-Here, we want to consider what size a chunk will be by the time a vector is *free*'d.
+Here, we want to consider what size some memory chunk will be by the time a vector is *free*'d.

 If you [read the source code for a vector](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/bits/stl_vector.h), you'll notice that the vector class template actually extends the `_Vector_base` structure.
 You'll also notice a `_Vector_impl _M_impl` field, which is the first field defined in this, and has a couple of allocation and deallocation methods near it.
 This `_M_impl` structure is the backend of the vector type and is a major data structure responsible for many of its dynamic behaviors.

 The first field in this structure represents the first item in the vector.
-In fact, when you view the address of a vector, this structure field is the address you get back.
+In fact, when you view the address of a vector, this structure field is the address that you get back.

 When the vector's own destructor is called, it calls the destructor of `~Vector_base` last.
 Here's the pared-down destructor definition for clarity: